bishtanuj/dataStructure/Dynamic Programming/README.md

     - Determining the shortest path between two nodes in a graph.
 4. **Knapsack Problem**:
    - Maximizing the value of items that can fit in a knapsack with a given capacity.

+### When to Use Dynamic Programming:
+- DP is suitable for problems with the following characteristics: